freudianslip99/js_playground/README.md

-# Exercies in data formatting with arrays in Javascript
+# Exercises in data formatting, with arrays, in Javascript